What Is Mother Jones?

 What is the Foundation for National Progress?

-That is the name of the umbrella organization that runs nonprofit Mother Jones.
-We also occasionally help support fledgling nonprofits process their bills.
+That is the name of the umbrella organization that runs the nonprofit Mother Jones.
+We also occasionally help support other fledgling nonprofits process their bills.
 Examples of "fiscally sponsored projects" we have supported include Pop-Up Magazine and Radio Ambulante.

 Who writes for you?

 Our staff reporters and contributors, not to mention our contributing artists and photographers, are award-studded and some of the very best in the business.
 You can check out our writers' bio pages and follow them on Twitter.
-(More about award wins and other accolades here.)
+(More about our award wins and other accolades here.)